Not a Rockie in sight

 I still like Tex Ritter Westerns.
 Sad, I know.
 He was a bad actor and not even that good a singer, though OK in an old-fashioned sort of way.
 His pictures are almost exclusively corny.
 And yet… they take me back to a happy time when I, along with, I suspect, 99% of my fellow boys, were less demanding and less perceptive, when it wasn’t corn but dash and excitement.
 Riders of the Rockies is a classic example, fifty-six minutes of fun.

 Grand National only existed from 1936 to ’39.
-Originally designed as a distributor of B movies, like Monogram, it started producing its own.
+Originally designed as a distributor of B-movies, like Monogram, it started producing its own.
 Founder Edward Alperson invented the distinctive clock logo.
-The studio made a series of cheap Westerns with singing cowboys (and singing cowgirl Dorothy Page).
-It even made the occasional film in color (‘Hirlicolor’) but Riders of the Rockies wasn’t one of them.

 Ritter’s first dozen Westerns were for Grand National (he switched to Monogram in 1938).
 They had similar plots, pretty well the same crew, and the cast was mighty familiar by the end of the series too.
-Riders was directed, as many of them were, by RN Bradbury the Great (Bob Steele’s dad), a veteran virtuoso of the B Western.
-Riders also credits Lindsley Parsons as ‘supervisor’: Parsons was a big fish in the small pond of Poverty Row B Westerns; as writer, director or producer he was involved in 80 oaters, big screen and little, from the John Wayne vehicle Sagebrush Trail in 1933 to the Sonny & Cher epic Western Good Times of 1967.
+Riders was directed, as many of them were, by RN Bradbury the Great (Bob Steele’s dad), a veteran virtuoso of the B-Western, who also churned out oaters for Monogram.
+Riders also credits Lindsley Parsons as ‘supervisor’: Parsons, another a Monogram regular, was a big fish in the small pond of Poverty Row B-Westerns; as writer, director or producer he was involved in 80 oaters, big screen and little, from the John Wayne vehicle Sagebrush Trail in 1933 to the Sonny & Cher epic Western Good Times of 1967.
 I don’t know what he supervised on Riders of the Rockies.
 Did he tell Robert Bradbury what to do?
 I doubt it.

 RN Bradbury (right) with son Bob Steele